Accolades

 "Gayla Jamison is a true professional and so is her crew," says Dr. Susan Millar Williams of progress made on the ETV documentary film Miss Julia, which chronicles the life of South Carolina author Julia Peterkin.

 “I was impressed with how the completed History Day projects helped to bring the humanities to life for my students.
-The enthusiasm they had for the projects was evident,” says Bud Cone, a teacher who participated in National History Day.
+The enthusiasm they had for the projects was evident,” says Bud Cone, a teacher who participated in National History Day in South Carolina, which is financially supported by SC Humanities.

 “’Monumental’ is much too small a word for this spectacular—and spectacularly well-done—compendium of South Carolina people, places, and past history,” says author John Jakes of The South Carolina Encyclopedia.